Loading...

-Connecting the Culm is working to implement Nature-Based Solutions (NBS) to improve the flood and drought resilience of the River Culm catchment.
-NBS are also referred to as working with nature, working with natural processes or natural flood management.
+Connecting the Culm is working to implement nature-based solutions to improve the flood and drought resilience of the River Culm catchment.
+Nature-based solutions (NBS) are also referred to as working with nature, working with natural processes or natural flood management.

-Here are all the different types of NBS that we can use to improve the health and resilience of the environment.
+Here are all the different types of nature-based solutions that we can use to improve the health and resilience of the environment.

 Improved soil structure retains more water, therefore improving the catchment’s resilience to drought.
 Also enables roots to go deeper allowing greater access to ground/soil water.